BEXIS2/Automated_E2E-Testing_Guideline/CREDENTIALS.md

 });
 ```

-To continue recording, you need to put your cursor in the test block and click on "Record at cursor" in Testing menu.
+To continue recording, in the Testing menu, first select "Show browsers" then run the test.
+Without closing the browser, at the end of the test you need to put your cursor in the test block and click on "Record at cursor" in Testing menu.
+Then you may continue to record your test.